hirnidrin/makezurich2017/README.md

-# MakeZurich 2017 City Gardens Challenge -- Sukkulentensammlung

-## Contacts
+## MakeZurich:GreenAgain
+#Collecting temperature and humidity data helps cactuseses grow strong!

+We made a portable compact opne-data connection unit that gardners can easily pick up and place in th greenhouse of thir choice.

+We thank for the collaboration of:
-* Mr Jonas Heimgartner -- stakeholder Stadt Zürich
+* Mr Jonas Heimgartner: Gruene Stadt Zurich
-* Mr Schneider -- chief gardener at Sukkulentensammlung
+* Mr Schneider: gardener in chief at Sukkulentensammlung Zurich

-* Hackathon team -- Giorgio, Patrick, Philip, Quim, Werner
+The Hackathon team is:
+* Giorgio: the guy with the soldering iron
+* Patrick: working hard to show you the data
+* Philip: thanks to him the sensor-node board is dry and safe ... and it looks great too!
+* Quim: because you can become an expert in TTN netowrk coverage in 48 hours.
+* Werner: you need one like him to get thigs done!
+You really do!

+##Project Status

-## Situation
+# Situation
 * 5 greenhouses, each about 10m long
 * poor electrical cabling
 * no internet connection readily available (garden office goes thru Stadt Zurich IT network, too closed for hooking up an untrusted gateway short term)